 The key business risks and uncertainties affecting LDC are considered to relate to the performance of the wider UK economy.
 The potential impact of these risks and uncertainties are mitigated, however, by the diversified nature of the investment portfolio both by sector exposure and vintage and through the regular monitoring of the LDC's portfolio at operational and investment committee level.

 In line with IFRS 7, LDC has disclosed its financial risk management policy within note 4 to the financial statements.

-On behalf of the board
+Impacts of the geo-political conflicts have been disclosed in Note 17 of these financial statements.